 WHY SEAWATER DESALINATION:

 97% of the earth’s water is seawater.
-There is a desperate need for portable water.
-As we see the deteriorating quality of fresh water supply and increasing demand for fresh water from industrial and technology growth, we are witnessing many cities around the world in acute shortage of drinkable water.
-As more and more desalination plants are moving towards renewable energy, the process has become very commercially viable for many places around the world, especially the coastal areas and islands.
+There is a desperate need for potable water.
+As we see the deteriorating quality of freshwater supply and increasing demand for freshwater from industrial and technology growth, we are witnessing many cities around the world facing acute shortage of water to drink.
+As more and more desalination plants are moving towards renewable energy, the process has become very commercially viable in many places around the world, especially the coastal areas and islands.

 WHAT IS THERMAL SEAWATER DESALINATION:

-We see thermal seawater desalination in action every day throughout the year naturally happening.
-Seawater gets evaporated and condensates back as fresh water rain.
+We see thermal seawater desalination every day throughout the year naturally happening.
+Evaporated seawater gets condensated back as freshwater rain.
 Solar desalination is essentially a small–scale duplicate of this natural hydrological cycle.

 METHODS OF THERMAL SEAWATER DESALINATION:

 Parabolic trough concentrators are solar concentrating collectors using a single-axis tracking mechanism to follow the sun’s trajectory to concentrate the sunlight onto a focal axis in which thermic fluid is passed.
 The thermic fluid absorbs the heat, which then is used in the desalination process.
 Working temperatures as high as 400 °C can be generated.
 Use of PTC for desalination is best in areas where you have higher solar irradiation; higher temperatures are required, for e.g. in multi-stage desalination procedures, and is the most cost-effective in large scale.